u3a-siteworks-development/u3a-siteworks-contact-form/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.1.2 =
+* Bug 1080: Autofill name and email address for a logged in user to avoid "Send me a copy" failure if email address only differs in letter case
 = 1.1.1
 * Feature 1071 - Add support for alternate contact form pages defined by the slug parameter in the shortcode = 1.1.0 =